PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
 The next raw source-order implementation is the 535-line `_optimize_convpool_output_transpose_nhwc_passthrough_chains` helper.
-It has a historical direct fixture but no focused owner/wrapper module.
-Resume by first inventorying its match/guard/rewrite boundaries, passthrough closure, adapter retention, public and fan-out guards, metadata and constant handling, production positions, and the smallest sequential zero-SWAP real owner before changing source.
+Its focused match/guard/rewrite contract and four zero-owner model traces are now recorded.
+Resume with the narrow atomicity correction for invalid external runtime inputs, preserving all successful rewrite behavior and the single production position.
+Re-run the focused corpus and zero-owner artifact control before deciding whether the lack of positive production ownership permits an exact mechanical extraction.
 No broad conversion sweep is implied by this checkpoint.